Sheep 201 logo

 If birth weights are not known, pre-weaning weight per day of age (WDA) can be used instead of pre-weaning ADG

-Once you determine the age-corrected weaning weight, you need to adjust it for the sex of the lamb, age of its dam, and type of birth and rearing.
-The table below gives the appropriate adjustment factors.
+Once you've determined the age-corrected weaning weight, you need to adjust it for the fixed environmental factors which affect weaning weights.
+These include the sex of the lamb, the age of its dam, and type of birth and rearing (singe, twin, or triplet).

 ADJUSTMENT FACTORS